pydantic/pydantic/docs/index.md

 Fast and extensible, Pydantic plays nicely with your linters/IDE/brain.
 Define how data should be in pure, canonical Python 3.8+; validate it with Pydantic.

 !!! logfire "Monitor Pydantic with Logfire :fire:"
-    Built by the same team as Pydantic, [Logfire](https://pydantic.dev/logfire) is an application monitoring tool that is as simple to use and powerful as Pydantic itself.
+    Built by the same team as Pydantic, **[Logfire](https://pydantic.dev/logfire)** is an application monitoring tool that is as simple to use and powerful as Pydantic itself.

     Logfire integrates with many popular Python libraries including FastAPI, OpenAI and Pydantic itself, so you can use Logfire to monitor Pydantic validations and understand why some inputs fail validation:

     ```py title="Monitoring Pydantic with Logfire"
+    from datetime import datetime

     from pydantic import BaseModel
     import logfire

     logfire.configure()
     logfire.instrument_pydantic()  # record all Pydantic validations,

     class Delivery(BaseModel):
         timestamp: datetime
         dimensions: tuple[int, int]

     # this will record details of a successful validation to logfire
-    Delivery(timestamp='2020-01-02T03:04:05Z', dimensions=['10', '20'])
+    m = Delivery(timestamp='2020-01-02T03:04:05Z', dimensions=['10', '20'])
     print(repr(m.timestamp))
     #> datetime.datetime(2020, 1, 2, 3, 4, 5, tzinfo=TzInfo(UTC))
     print(m.dimensions)